daostack/alchemy/docs/4devs.md

 ## Subscriptions and queries

 For the performance of the app, it is important that we limit the amount of queries and subscriptions that alchemy creates when loading a page.

+## Coding conventions

+- As an ongoing process of adopting language localization, any new static text should be added to a translation file and used via `i18next` internationalization-framework.
+Translation files location is under `src/assets/locales/`.